Under Finland's national screening programme, municipal health centres must arrange screening for the early detection of

 - foetal chromosome and growth defects during pregnancy

+Municipalities may carry out screening examinations themselves or purchase them from private service providers or non-profit corporations.
 Municipalities may also arrange other screening examinations for diagnostic purposes and early disease detection than those set out in the national screening programme.

 Municipalities must provide their residents with sufficient information about the contents and effects of screening examinations.

 Municipal residents are entitled to receive screening services.
 Participation is voluntary and free of charge.

 - women aged between 50 and 69

 Cervical cancer screening

 - every five years

 Screening offered to pregnant women

 - early pregnancy general ultrasound examination, early pregnancy combined screening, second trimester blood screening test, and structural ultrasound examination